topgatechstudent/Shelf/README.md

 - `RedditApi.kt` — token exchange, refresh, profile fetch, saved-item fetch
 - `AppStorage.kt` — local persistence for config, tokens, folders, notes, tags
 - `MainScreen.kt` — Compose UI for config, login, saved list, organization dialogs

-## Setup

-1. Create and obtain approval for a Reddit installed application.
-2. In Reddit app settings, register the redirect URI used by this app.
-3. Open the project in Android Studio.
-4. Run the app on a device or emulator.
-5. Enter your client ID, redirect URI, and Reddit-compliant `User-Agent` in the configuration screen.
-6. Tap **Connect Reddit**.

 ## Important implementation notes